AuroraEditor/Compose/README.md

 ## Project Creator

-This project was created by [Nanashi Li](https://github.com/nanashili)
+This project was created by [Nanashi Li](https://github.com/nanashili) for usage by [AuroraEditor](https://github.com/AuroraEditor/AuroraEditor) and future Aurora projects that require A/B Testing.

 ## License